Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

-Competing models are initially estimated on the shortest sample 1968Q2-1985Q1 and used to make forecasts for the interval 1986Q1-1990Q1.
-Then the sample is recursively expanded by one quarter at a time and the estimation and forecasting steps are repeated in each iteration.
+Competing models are initially estimated on the shortest sample 1968Q2-1985Q1 and used to make forecasts for the period from 1986Q1 (4-quarter-ahead forecast) to 1990Q1 (20-quarter-ahead forecast).
+Then the sample is recursively expanded by one quarter at a time and the estimation and forecasting steps are repeated in each iteration (e.g., in the second iteration models are estimated on the sample 1968Q2-1985Q2 and then used to produce forecasts for the period 1986Q2-1990Q2).

-\subsection{Direct forecasts: ARDL models}
+\subsubsection{Direct forecasts: ARDL models}

 The first out-of-sample evaluation procedure is based on direct forecasts produced by bivariate ARDL models as in \eqref{eq:ardl}, in which the lag lenghts $p$ and $q$ are selected recursively using the BIC.
 Let $ \widehat{y}_{i,t+h|t}^{h}$ denote the direct out-of-sample forecasts of $ y_{t+h}^{h}$ made by the model with the $i$-th predictor, estimated on data up to time $t$: